mmodestas/modo-tab-mount/README.md

-# Modo Tab Charger
+# Modo Tab Mount

-This repository contains the ESPHome configuration for an in-wall tablet mount using an ESP32-C3 Mini microcontroller.
-It enables switching tablet charging on and off, and also functions as a Bluetooth proxy.
+This repository provides an in-wall tablet mount with an optional power supply based on the ESP32-C3 microcontroller.
+Firmware is built with ESPHome.

+## Features
+- Compatible with standard EU/US wall installation boxes
+- Supports most tablets
+- Minimal wall-to-tablet gap (<5 mm)
+- Integrated 5V / 2A power supply with ESP32-C3 for control and automation
+- Optional WS2812 LEDs
+- ESPHome-based firmware for seamless Home Assistant integration